hiltmon/hiltmon.com/source/about/index.markdown

 I have released a whole bunch of free code, bundles and themes for developers to share, see my [code]({{ root_url }}/code/) page.

-You can get in touch with me using any of the methods below.<span class="light"> **Note**: If you’re interested in contacting me for business reasons, **don't**, the consulting businness is on hold.
+You can get in touch with me using any of the methods below.<span class="light"> **Note**: If you’re interested in contacting me for business reasons, **don't**, the consulting business is on hold.
 If you still just *have* to do it, use the contact information on my business site, [Noverse.com](http://www.noverse.com).</span>

 ## Contact Me